Summoner Basic Guide

 While Bahamut has an extra damaging oGCD (Deathflare), the potency from Phoenix’s other attacks are slightly stronger than Bahamut’s, resulting in them being very close in terms of total damage potency output.

-After Phoenix Phase (Primal Phases)
+After Bahamut/Phoenix Phase (Primal Phases)

 From this point onwards, the loop will repeat.
-We go through the three primal phases, use two Ruin casts, then Summon Bahamut will become available with Searing Light.
+We go through the three primal phases, use two Ruin casts, then Summon Solar Bahamut will become available with Searing Light.

-With high spell speed builds, subsequent Summon Bahamuts will become available before Searing Light and raid buff windows, causing them to misalign.
-This is because “Summon Bahamut” and “Summon Phoenix” abilities also scale with spell speed.
-For spell speed builds, this is expected, because the entire purpose of the spell speed build is to eventually gain more demi-summon phases over the course of a fight.
-Do not delay your demi-summons by inserting additional Ruin III casts to fill the gaps; at that point you are running a strictly worse critical hit build.
+With higher spell speed, subsequent Summon Solar Bahamuts will become available before Searing Light and raid buff windows, causing them to misalign.
+This is because the summon demi-primal abilities also scale with spell speed.
+For spell speed builds at lower levels, this is expected, because the entire purpose of the spell speed build is to eventually gain more demi-primal phases over the course of a fight.
+However, at maximum level, this spell speed should be avoided to avoid this desync.
+In the scenario of having higher than wanted spell speed, do not delay your demi-primals by inserting additional Ruin III casts to fill the gaps.

 Potion Windows

-For certain encounters, we may opt to use our first potion at two minutes instead, which allows us to buff more Festers, but this is very encounter and kill time dependent because it will delay our second potion.
-For fights longer than nine minutes, we generally use potions as close to on cooldown as possible to ensure maximum uses, even if it can mean missing demi-summon phases or buff windows.
+For certain encounters, we may opt to use our first potion at two minutes instead, which allows us to buff more Necrotizes, but this is very encounter and kill time dependent because it will delay our second potion.
+For fights longer than nine minutes, we generally use potions as close to on cooldown as possible to ensure maximum uses, even if it can mean missing demi-primal phases or buff windows.

 Garuda example: